DSAV-Dodeka/backend/security2.md

 id tokens are not very useful, but we implement them to reduce the risk of missing important parts of the OpenID spec.

+A scope of "openid" is not used for this reason

 **Resource Owner** - end-user

 **Resource Server** - dodekabackend